Yellowstone National Park

 This trek is an out and back with great opportunities for viewing wildlife, photographic hikes, and lounging at camp sipping on some wine thanks to the llamas.
 Fly Fishing and wildlife opportunities are plentiful at both stock camps.
 Make this a 5-day Lamar Valley experience with one night at the first stock camp, two nights and the next stock camp, then back to the first and out.
 Not too many people can say they’ve fished Lamar backcountry.
 Even less have said it with the support of llamas.

-Trips Dates: Custom dates available.
+Custom dates available.
 Please inquire.

 Included: All meals, beverages, snacks, and camping equipment including sleeping pads, sleeping bags, and backpacking tents.
 Also included is your own llama trail companion, trail guide, interpretation of the flora, fauna, geography and history.
 Inquire about our fly fishing packages.